-When we compare Japan P&I's combined ratio (the total of its net loss ratio and net expense ratio) with those of its rated P&I club peers, we expect it to maintain better operating performance on a several-year average basis.
-Japan P&I's combined ratio had been favorable in recent years but worsened to 107.5% in fiscal 2019, due to a number of large claims, including the impact of exchange rates, from 95.0% in fiscal 2018.
-In fiscal 2020, the association will need to pay large insurance claims, including those related to the oil spill off the coast of Mauritius.
-However, we assume a return to normal levels of insurance claims over the medium term.
+When we compare Japan P&I's combined ratio with those of its rated P&I club peers, we expect it to maintain better operating performance on a several-year average basis.
+In the most recent two years, Japan P&I's combined ratio deteriorated mainly due to higher numbers of large claims, standing at 107.5% in fiscal 2019 (ended March 31, 2020) and 111.9% in fiscal 2020, including the impact of exchange rates, respectively.
+We expect its earnings to improve in fiscal 2021 and onward following the premium rate hike and selective contract conclusions.

-We also do not expect the pandemic to hurt Japan P&I's insurance underwriting profit substantially.
-This is because the association estimates the payment of pandemic-related insurance claims to be limited.
-In addition, the economic downturn will likely reduce marine distribution, meaning fewer accidents and a lower loss ratio.
-Reflecting a favorable combined ratio, Japan P&I's return on equity (ROE) seems a lot higher than its peers', but after adjusting for Japan's special accounting of catastrophe reserves and its high volatility, the ratio declines to closer to those of global peers, in our view.
+Also, we do not expect the pandemic to hurt Japan P&I's insurance underwriting profit substantially.
+Although Japan P&I paid a certain amount of pandemic-related insurance claims in fiscal 2020, increased vaccination rates and the resumption of economic activities will likely underpin the association's operations.
+Reflecting a relatively favorable combined ratio, Japan P&I's return on equity (ROE) seems a lot higher than its peers', but after adjusting for Japan's special accounting of catastrophe reserves and its high volatility, the ratio declines to closer to those of global peers, in our view.